 Distance walking in the park with my sis and her dog – how strange.

-My lilies of the valley are in bloom and their aroma is the purest sweetness.
+My lilies of the valley are in bloom and their aroma is so pure.

 Money comes out of nowhere and I spend it on another Trigger Conversation.